-Take, JG8NQJ will be active again as JG8NQJ/JD1 from Marcus Island, IOTA OC - 073, Minami Torishima, during 3 month, starting 15 September 2021.
+Take, JG8NQJ will be active again as JG8NQJ/JD1 from Marcus Island, IOTA OC - 073, Minami Torishima, starting mid March 2022.

 He will operate on HF Bands CW.

 Ads for direct QSL: Susumu Sanada, 5- 4- 5- 17, Shin-Ei, Kiyota, Sapporo, Hokkaido, 004-0835, Japan.
 DXCC DXCC Country - Minami Torishima.

 Marcus Island Minami-Tori-Shima: an isolated island hidden in the Pacific Ocean

 The Minami-Tori-Shima Island is a triangular shaped island in the northwest Pacific Ocean.
 Its name is Japanese and means ‘Southern Bird Island’.
 It is also known by its other name of Marcus Island.